 She did this while juggling the demanding roles of a daughter, daughter-in-law, full-time worker, wife and mother of two teenagers.

 Other exco members, most of whom are unable to make it today – a rare occurrence – have contributed behind the scenes as well.

 So it wasn’t just me doing the work.
 It was a team effort.
 I salute all of them for giving their time and effort selflessly.

 Edward said that it’s a thankless job.
-I could say with confidence that none of us who took up exco post was looking for this.
-We just wanted to help because all of us have a stake in Kampong Ubi toastmasters club.
+I could say with confidence that none of us who took up exco post was looking for thank-yous.
+We just wanted to help because all of us have a stake in Kampong Ubi Toastmasters Club.

-But I must say, we have been receiving words of appreciation from members.
+But I must say, we have received words of appreciation from members.